-Twenty-two IRP sites under CERCLA are near the boundaries of the McKinney Group B Parcels, as discussed in Sections 4.9 and 4.10.
-Additionally, the groundwater plumes associated with Operable Unit 2 (OU 2), the Fort Ord Landfills, underlie several of the parcels.
-OU 2 is being investigated and remediated under the installation's RI/FS program.
-Information from OU 2 investigations was reviewed during development of the McKinney Group B Parcels EBS.
-Information from other site investigation activities, including evaluation of potential soil contamination associated with USTs, was also included in the McKinney Group B Parcels EBS if appropriate.
+Twenty-one IRP sites being investigated under CERCLA are near the boundaries of the McKinney Group C Parcels, as discussed in Sections 4.9 and 4.10.
+Additionally, the groundwater plumes associated with the Fort Ord Landfills Operable Unit 2 (OU 2) underlie portions of the parcel.
+This site is being investigated and remediated under the installation's RI/FS program.
+Information from OU 2 investigations was reviewed during development of the McKinney Group C Parcels EBS.
+Information from other site investigation activities, including evaluation of potential soil contamination associated with USTs, was also included in the McKinney Group C Parcels EBS, as appropriate.

-4.0 RESULTS OF ENVIRONMENTAL BASELINE SURVEY FOR MCKINNEY GROUP B PARCELS
+4.0 RESULTS OF ENVIRONMENTAL BASELINE SURVEY FOR MCKINNEY GROUP C PARCELS

-The results of the McKinney Group B Parcels EBS, including a discussion of potential impacts from adjoining properties, are presented below.
+The results of the McKinney Group C Parcels EBS, including a discussion of potential impacts from adjoining properties, are presented below.